 In addition, the high street pharmacist can verify and confirm the validity of their prescriptions.
 Whereas there is much debate around the regulation and safety of drugs dispensed online.

-The General Pharmaceutical Council (GPhC), for the first time, has begun publishing pharmacy inspection reports into the public domain.
-In effect giving every high street pharmacy a publicly available rating.
-A positive move, yet one which may be perceived by some pharmacists as an added pressure.
-Yet should be embraced as a differentiator, a badge of honour, showing the value of the face to face service provided by high street pharmacists.
+The General Pharmaceutical Council (GPhC), for the first time, has begun publishing pharmacy inspection reports.
+In effect this gives every high street pharmacy a publicly available rating.
+It’s a positive move, yet one which may be perceived by some pharmacists as an added pressure.
+But it should be embraced as a differentiator, a badge of honour, showing the value of the face-to-face service provided by high street pharmacists.